tEErohr/e2e-via-webview.tinyverse/README.md

 # e2e-via-webview.tinyverse
-minimal setup of hybrid app testing automation aiming exclusively at the webview part
+minimal setup of hybrid app testing automation aiming exclusively at the webview part.

+## Goal

+- After starting `./webapp`
+  which provides a headline and a button
+  served via webpack-dev-server
+- and starting `./ios`
+  which hosts a webview containing webapp's content
+- `yarn start` in `./e2e` succeeds without errors
+  which means the button was found and could be clicked

 ## setup
 ```bash